Suzuki Ertiga: Indonesia

 The Ertiga sold 109,461 units in two years, with selling record over Toyota Avanza in one year.
-The Ertiga is also offered in diesel variant, which is imported from India and only comes in manual transmission option.

 Philippines

 In the Philippines, the Ertiga is offered in three trim levels: GA (with manual transmission only), GL (with either manual or automatic transmission) and GLX (with automatic transmission only).

 South Africa

 The Ertiga is the brand's first MPV-type vehicle in South Africa.
 However the company claims the Ertiga as a Life Utility Vehicle and also claims it is aimed at being practical, while retaining the fun-to-drive characteristics on the popular Swift.

 The Ertiga is the second made-in-India product in Suzuki South Africa's portfolio, the first one being the older Alto (A-Star).
 The South African market Ertiga is only available with a 1.4-litre petrol engine paired with either 5-speed manual or 4-speed automatic transmission.

 Facelift

 On 20 August 2015, the facelifted Ertiga was launched at the 23rd Gaikindo Indonesia International Auto Show.
 Changes consist of a wider grille, redesigned bumpers for all trim levels and a new trunk garnish exclusive to the GL and GX trim levels.
 The facelifted Ertiga was launched in India on 16 October 2015.
 Along with the diesel variants of the facelifted Ertiga comes with mild hybrid technology by Suzuki called as SHVS or Smart Hybrid Vehicle by Suzuki.

+A short-lived trim was added, called the ZDi.
+It was launched in February 2017.
+Powered with a D13A diesel hybrid engine.
+There is no difference with the petrol-engined Ertiga, except for the ZDi and DDiS emblems.
+It was imported from India and only manual transmission option is available.